Odd-parity longitudinal magnetoconductivity in time-reversal symmetry broken materials: Odd-parity magnetoconductivity in valley-polarized gapped graphene

 To study this behavior, we assume that the TRS-breaking magnetic order follows the second-order phase transition, \bea \Delta(T) = \eea Here, $\beta$ is the critical exponent, which typically ranges from $0.16$ to $0.46$ for two-dimensional van-der-Waals magnetic materials~\cite{Wang_acsn22}.

 Using Eq.~\eqref{delta_T_form} and assuming a representative $T_c=25$ K, we numerically evaluate the longitudinal magnetoconductivities as a function of temperature and plot the OMC\% following Eq.~\eqref{OMC_per}. {From Fig.~\ref{fig3}(c),} it is clear that the $\rm OMC\%$ vanishes as temperature approaches $T_c$.
 Remarkably, OMC\% follows the behavior of $\Delta(T)$ vs. $T$ shown in the inset of Fig.~\ref{fig3}(c).
-This makes the $\rm OMC\%$, a transport order parameter for probing intrinsic TRS-breaking in a material.
+This is because the OMC\%, to leading order, is directly proportional to $\Delta(T)$, see Appendix~\ref{app_C_new} for details.
+Thus, the $\rm OMC\%$ effectively acts as a transport order parameter for probing intrinsic TRS-breaking in a material.
 A similar observation was reported in Ref.~\cite{Sahani_prl24}, where the odd-parity magnetoresistivity {[hence $\sigma_{xx}^{\rm OMC}(B)$]} was observed to vanish beyond a certain temperature in the graphene-\ch{Cr2Ge2Te6} sample.
 We emphasize that scattering times can also vary with temperature in real materials; here, we employ the constant relaxation-time approximation to qualitatively highlight the critical behavior of OMC\%.